feixh/feixh.github.com/index.md

 <!-- *Seeking Truth, Pursuing Innovation.* -->

 ## About me
+I'm a senior Applied Scientist working on computer vision at AWS AI Labs.
+My speciality is in 3-D computer vision, visual-inertial sensor fusion, and system engineering.

 I defended my Ph.D. thesis on *Inertial-aided Visual Perception of Geometry and Semantics* in August 2019.
 From Sept.
 2014 - Sept.
 2019, I've been working at [UCLA Vision Lab][about_visionlab] with [Prof. Stefano Soatto][about_ss].

 My research interests include computer vision, robotics, and machine learning.
 Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real-world problems in multi-sensor settings.